guanliu321/Predictive-Modeling-Using-SAS-Enterprise-Miner/README.md

 3.1.2 NOMINAL VARIABLES

 We have 10 nominal variables in our dataset and there are no missing categorical values and thus no imputation is needed.
 A review of all the nominal variables plot reveals the following observations.

 • contact: The variable indicates the communication type of the campaign for a particular client.
 It has 2 possible values “cellular” and “telephone”.
 Around 63% of clients were contacted through “cellular” and around 37% of clients were contacted through “telephone”.
 The clients who were contacted through cell phone had more “yes” responses than who were contacted through telephone.

 • day_of_week: The variable tells the last weekday when the client was contacted.
 The possible values are 5 weekdays from “monday” to “friday”.
-The figure 6 in appendix says that the variable did not vary much with respect to target variable ‘y’.
-It seems that most of the clients were contacted on “mondays” and “thursdays”.

 • default: Indicates whether a client has a credit card provided by bank or not.
 The possible values are “yes”,”no” and “uknown”.